1sra3l/rpg-stat/README.md

  * speed

-`Normal` includes a few more for the generic RPG battle system as well as everything in `Basic`
+`Normal` includes a few more for the generic RPG battle system as well as everything in `Basic` Your file needs:
+`use rpgstat::stats::Normal as Stats`
  * atk
  * def
  * m_atk
  * m_def

-`Advanced` contains the finer details seen in tabletop RPG stats as well as everything in `Normal` and `Basic`
+`Advanced` contains the finer details seen in tabletop RPG stats as well as everything in `Normal` and `Basic` Your file needs:
+`use rpgstat::stats::Advanced as Stats`
  * agility
  * strength
  * dexterity